wdorsey/wdorsey-ai-engineering/README.md

 # AI Engineering

-This repository documents all my work towards becoming an AI Engineer.
+Repository for all my studying and work in AI engineering.

 - [Currently Working On](#currently-working-on)
 - [Completed Work](#completed-work)